White Bird (film): Plot

-After the events of Wonder, Julian has left Beecher Prep for good.
-He is visited by his grandmother Sara from Paris; in response to Julian's reflection about having to be socially passive in order to fit in at his new school, Sara recounts her childhood as a young Jewish girl in Nazi-occupied France during World War II.
+Several years after being expelled from Beecher Prep for his cruelty towards Auggie Pullman, (Note: As depicted in 2017's Wonder) 15-year-old Julian Albans has been transferred to Union Tech and Yates Academy.
+He is visited by his grandmother, from Paris; in response to Julian's reflection about having to be socially passive to fit in at his new school, she recounts her childhood as a young Jewish girl in Nazi-occupied France during World War II.

-In 1942, Sara evades a Gestapo roundup and spends over a year being hidden with the help of her classmate Julien Beaumier (one of whose legs is paralyzed as a result of poliomyelitis).
-Julien's parents conceal Sara in a barn next to their house.
-The Beaumiers tell Sara that she must never go outside, lest she be discovered by their neighbors whom they suspect of being Gestapo or Milice informers.
+In 1942, a then-frivolous Sara Blum lives with her parents, Max and Rose, in the zone libre of France.
+Late that year, the Nazis extend their occupation, oppression of the Jewish citizens escalates, and the Blums start making plans to leave the country.
+Sara evades a surprise Gestapo roundup at her school.
+She gains maturity while spending over a year being hidden with the help of her classmate Julien Beaumier (one of whose legs is paralyzed as a result of poliomyelitis).
+Julien's parents, Vivienne and Jean Paul, conceal Sara in a barn next to their house.
+The Beaumiers tell Sara that she must never go outside, lest she be discovered by their neighbors, whom they suspect of being Gestapo or Milice informers.

 Each night, Julien teaches Sara what he learned at school that day.
 The affection between them eventually grows into love.

 In 1944, after the liberation of Monte Cassino, Julien is arrested by the Milice at a checkpoint on his way to school and transported to a remote camp in the mountains.
 During an escape attempt by other prisoners, Julien is shot dead.
-After the war, Sara is reunited with her father, Max, but learns that her mother was killed at Auschwitz.
+After the war, Sara is reunited with her father, Max, but learns that her mother, Rose, was killed at Auschwitz.
 Some time later, Max accepts a new job in Paris.
-He and Sara move there, but she makes sure to preserve her friendship with the Beaumiers and visits them often.
+He and Sara move there, but she makes sure to preserve her friendship with the Beaumiers and visit them often.

 Back in the present, Julian, moved by his grandmother's story, decides to make amends with his past and become a better person.